 The Nomination Committee is chaired by Oliver Scott and includes Chris Stone, Jeremy Millard and Phil Kelly as members.
-Corporate Governance Report (continued)

 The Committee has overall responsibility for making recommendations to the Board, of the composition of the Board.
 The Committee's key responsibilities include: